-I don't imagine Daniel was thinking about "Cutting Back"
+I don't imagine Daniel was thinking about "Cutting Back."

 According to Sharon Breeden, “If you save it over here, you can spend it over there.”
-So your food-cutting-cost savings can be put towards tithing, college fund, or into a clear-day (not rainy day) savings account.
-The goal is to learn to live under your means not above it or at it.
-And to live this way is like any competitive sport: it takes constant practice and discipline.
+So your food-costs-savings can be put towards tithing, college fund, or into a clear-day (not rainy day) savings account.
+The goal is to learn to live under your means, not above them or at them.
+Living this way is like any competitive sport: it takes constant practice and discipline.

 Mother Theresa said, “We can’t always do great things, but we can do small things with great love.”
 Is that not what The Frugal Catholic does?
 Does he or she not emulate the Proverbs 31 woman: “She rises while it is still night, and distributes food to her household.”
-NAB She knows what is in her kitchen and does small things wisely.
+She knows what is in her kitchen and does small things wisely.

 Being prudent with your funds doesn’t mean hoarding ketchup or stealing towels from a hotel.
 It means being content with what you have, doing without new, using up what exists, and wearing out what’s there.
 Sirach 18:30 states it well: “Go not after your lusts, but keep your desires in check.”
-NAB If we were following that verse, credit cards and debt wouldn’t haunt us.
+If we were following that verse, credit cards and debt wouldn’t haunt us.

 More thoughts?
 With each article of clothing that comes in, give one away.
 Check www.cnpp.usda.gov for USDA Food Plans: Cost of Food at home at four levels to compare how you and your family are doing regarding eating costs.
 Employ the envelope system where you cash a certain amount of money for each category/envelope, and when that cash is gone, you stop spending.
-Lastly: SOS Stay Out of Stores.
+Lastly: SOS: Stay Out of Stores.
 Create a family budget with all participating.